What is a refurbished phone?

 Shortened battery life

 Refurbished phones might not have the same battery life as a new one if the battery has not been replaced.
+The seller should advise you if this is the case.

 Limited speed and features

-Older phones may be slower due to having an older processor; the processor dictates the performance of a phone, such as how quickly it can undertake functions and run applications.
-You may also miss out on some of the features in newer phones, such as better cameras or 5G connectivity.
+Older phones may be slower due to having an older processor.
+The processor dictates the performance of a phone, such as how quickly it functions and runs applications.

 Longevity

-When phones get to a certain age, they are no longer compatible with the newest software updates, which can cause issues when downloading some apps.
-Missing out on software updates can also mean you don’t get the latest security updates.
-You may be better off investing in technology that you know will last, rather than going through cheaper phones more quickly.
+When phones get to a certain age, they’re no longer compatible with the newest software updates.
+Missing out on software updates can mean you don’t get the latest security updates and can cause issues downloading or updating some apps.

 Physical appearance